systelab/prometheus-monitoring/README.md

 # Monitoring with Prometheus and Grafana

+In today's world, metrics collection is mandatory in order to effective monitoring.
+To do so, it is quite common to use [Prometheus](https://prometheus.io/) and [Grafana](https://grafana.com/).

+[Prometheus](https://prometheus.io/) is a powerful metrics collection and alerting system, and [Grafana](https://grafana.com/) is one of the best visualization tools which can be used with Prometheus.

+We can create a dashboard with multiple charts together in Grafana.

 ## Run the stack

 In order to tun Prometheus and Grafana, run the following command